Social anxiety

 Social Anxiety in Eating Disorders

 Social anxiety is a common comorbid condition in individuals with eating disorders (EDs) such as anorexia nervosa and bulimia nervosa.
 High levels of social anxiety are associated with more severe ED psychopathology, although they do not correlate with body mass index.
-Treatment of EDs often leads to improvements in social anxiety symptoms.
+Treatment of EDs often leads to improvements in social anxiety symptoms1.

 Social Anxiety in Autism Spectrum Disorder (ASD)

 Individuals with autism spectrum disorder (ASD) frequently experience social anxiety, which is linked to poorer social skills and reduced social motivation.
-However, social anxiety symptoms in ASD are not significantly associated with restricted, repetitive behaviors or sensory sensitivities.
+However, social anxiety symptoms in ASD are not significantly associated with restricted, repetitive behaviors or sensory sensitivities7.

 Treatment Approaches